2025 Annual Conference – Speakers & Sessions

 James Cuaresma

-Senior Director, University Events and Protocol – CSU Los Angeles
+Senior Director, University Events and Protocol – Cal State Los Angeles

 Lessons Learned: Revamping Your Security and Risk Management Plans in a Time Crunch